Val Kahl

-Val Kahl (born Valérie Kahl) is a French television host, radio host, journalist, and producer.
+Valérie Kahl is a French television host, radio host, journalist, and producer.
 She is known in France as the winner of the Reality Television competition show "Le Grand Casting de la Télé" on NRJ12 network in 2010, a Reality TV Show looking for their next television host.

 Val Kahl has been hosting pop culture, awards ceremonies, lifestyle and Extreme Makeover shows on NRJ12 ("Paris C Fou", "Tellement Cannes", "Les Coulisses des NRJ Music Awards", "10 Jours pour Tout changer", "Mes amis les People", "Val by Night", and "Une famille au top").
 She also hosted pop culture shows on MCM ("La Nuit de la Pub Drôle" and "Les 12 résolutions de l'année 2012") in France from 2009 to 2013.

 In 2013, Val crossed over from Paris to Los Angeles and became the correspondent for Non Stop People and I24 News.
 She made an appearance as a Celebrity Expert on Extra (TV program).
 On set, she met Maria Menounos, who offered her to cohost on the show "Fashion411" on Black Hollywood Live and AfterBuzzTV, an online Entertainment network founded by her and partner Keven Undergaro where Val featured the latest trends in fashion and lifestyle between Paris and Hollywood.

 Lifestyle and trends journalist, she hosts travel and food segments for the online channel "Visit the USA" by discovering the latest food trends in the U.S.

 In 2014, she founded her production company French Fries Productions and is now a Los Angeles-based Entertainment television, radio correspondent, host and producer for the French and European Medias.

 Producer of numerous shows ("Les Sosies à Hollywood" on TF6, "Les Cht’is a Hollywood" on W9, "Les Anges de la téléréalité" et "Hollywood Girls" on NRJ12 as well as "Hélène et les animaux à Hollywood" on France 5).
 She produces Reality TV Shows, docu-series, media segments, and quickly became the go-to-girl and Hollywood Expert by interviewing A-Listers, and by covering Premieres and red carpets.

 In 2017, she has been announced as the TV host and producer for a new car TV show on AB Moteurs, the number one European motor channel.